-- Automation: Data entry, bank reconciliation, and invoice processing can be automated by AI in accounting software – saving you time.
+- Automation: Labour-intensive data entry, coding, reconciliation and invoicing tasks is automated by AI in accounting software – saving you time.
 Instead of tackling piles of admin, you can focus on business strategy, client support, upskilling, and anything else that adds value to your practice.

-- Accuracy: AI can analyse data quickly without sacrificing accuracy.
+- Accuracy: AI analyzes data quickly without sacrificing accuracy.
 Repetitive tasks are completed with precision.
 It’s great for identifying patterns and anomalies in data that could otherwise go undetected by humans, resulting in a lower risk of error or fraud.